Ryan Lochte: Television

 Comedian Seth MacFarlane parodied Lochte in the 2012 season premiere of Saturday Night Live, after which Lochte said he would be open to doing a cameo appearance on the show.

 Lochte appeared as an exaggerated version of himself in the 30 Rock episode "Stride of Pride", which aired October 18, 2012.
 He also had a guest appearance on 90210 in late 2012.

 What Would Ryan Lochte Do? began airing April 21, 2013, on E! and was cancelled after only one season, five weeks later.
 Lochte's public persona and character have inspired a series of unflattering Internet memes.

 On August 30, 2016, Lochte was announced as one of the celebrities who would compete on season 23 of Dancing with the Stars.
 He was partnered with professional dancer Cheryl Burke.
 Lochte and Burke were eliminated on Week 8 of competition, finishing in 7th place.

 In 2017, Lochte played a supporting role in Little Something for Your Birthday.

 On January 13, 2019, the reality game show Celebrity Big Brother announced that Lochte would be a houseguest in the second American season of the show.
 He finished in 10th place after 13 days.

 On the Family Guy season 17 episode "Griffin Winter Games", Peter Griffin meets Lochte at a party for the athletes of the Korean winter Olympics where he asks him, "wait, aren't you a summer sport guy?"
 As Lochte offers him a beer, a narrator imitating Morgan Freeman refers to him as an 'international bozo' and notes that Peter partied with him all night.

 On September 22, 2019, Lochte appeared on Celebrity Family Feud along with his wife Kayla.
 Lochte won the family be family round, and between Kayla and himself they scored over 200 points in the final round to win the game.

 On November 13, 2019, Ryan appeared on an episode of "Back in the Game" with Alex Rodriguez.
 The series focuses on Rodriguez mentoring athletes and entertainers who have fallen on hard times.
 In the episode Alex helps Lochte get his finances back on track.

+On January 12, 2023, Ryan appeared on the show The Traitors.
+He finished in 14th place after being "murdered" by the traitors in episode 5.